Signs of the Apocalypse

 You would be forgiven for thinking that Morrison’s $1.2 billion 'slush fund' for Catholic and independent schools and $4.5 billion church funding was to buy the religious vote.
 Why else would a political party, or their leader, align themselves with the church?
 This suggests that the church is a political force prepared to sell their votes, and their soul, to the highest bidder and it’s got nothing to do with what’s good or what their God may want.

 This brings us back to what the church is all about.
 What’s outlined above suggests it’s all about money, power and control over men, by men, with religion as the intangible product they sell.
-It follows that you are not going to find God in the church.
-If you are looking for good or God, look no further than what’s in your own heart.
+It follows that if you’re looking for good, or God, the best option is to look no further than what’s in your own heart.

-Another disturbing example of religion in politics: A secret plot to dump seven Victorian Liberal MP's based on skin colour, gender, ethnicity and religious beliefs has sparked a new branch-stacking crisis.
+Another disturbing example of politics from the pulpit: A secret plot to dump seven Victorian Liberal MP's based on skin colour, gender, ethnicity and religious beliefs has sparked a new branch-stacking crisis.
 An internal strategy document shows the Victorian Liberal Party’s religious right conspired to purge the state’s upper-house sitting MP's to favour themselves.

 Keep in mind that there has always been two pathways that lay ahead.
 We were born knowing the difference between right and wrong but, part of being human has always been about choosing our own path: Devil and evil, dark or light, good and God, self or society?